A null model for Dunbar's circles: Hierarchical structure

 \subsection{Constant group size scaling condition}

 In human social groups, a constant scaling is found on average between the cumulative sizes of consecutive layers.
 In the grand-canonical ensemble, this is expressed by the expected group-size scaling, $\<{n_r}/{n_{r+1}}\>$.
-This quantity is the quotient of two functions of the configuration variables and cannot be calculated analytically.
-Instead, we must approximate it in terms of $\<k_r\>$, $\<k_r^2\>$ and $\<k_r k_s\>$, as explained in the appendix \ref{s:appendix_quotient_cumulants}.
+This quantity is the quotient of two functions of the configuration variables which can be approximated in terms of $\<k_r\>$, $\<k_r^2\>$ and $\<k_r k_s\>$, as explained in Appendix \ref{s:appendix_quotient_cumulants}.
 The ensemble average is given by

 where $\epsilon_{r+1}$ is a second order correction term, which can be expressed as

 The rightmost expression was obtained by using the identity for Poisson variables: $\<k_r^2\>=\<k_r\>+\<k_r\>^2$.

 Let us now consider the scaling of two consecutive group pairings $\<n_{r+1}/n_r\>$ and $\<n_r/n_{r-1}\>$.
 We will consider the implications of having a constant group-size scaling, such as observed in empirical relationship networks.
 Imposing $\<n_{r+1}/n_r\>=\<n_r/n_{r-1}\>$ we get